Seven top considerations for fire safety in the workplace | Moorepay

 To help prevent fire in the workplace, the risk assessment should identify:

-• the people who may be at risk of a fire
+• The people who may be at risk of a fire.

 Once you have identified the risks, you can take appropriate action to control them.
 Consider whether you can avoid them altogether or, if this is not possible, how you can reduce the risks and manage them.